anjjriit/view-maker/README.md

 couple of working forms and the dt and vue templates give you a working data grid implementation with search and column sorts.

 The templates are described in detail in **[Template Types](#template-types)** section.
-Also see the **[Rquirements For Views](#requirements-for-views)** section to make sure you have what you need before running this.
+Also see the **[Requirements For Views](#requirements-for-views)** section to make sure you have what you need before running this.
 And finally, check out the conventions section for naming tips on models and instance variables, so you know what to expect there.

 ## make:foundation